Marina Abramović: Rhythm 2, 1974

 Prompted by her loss of consciousness during Rhythm 5, Abramović devised the two-part Rhythm 2 to incorporate a state of unconsciousness in a performance.
 She performed the work at the Gallery of Contemporary Art in Zagreb, in 1974.
 In Part I, which had a duration of 50 minutes, she ingested a medication she describes as 'given to patients who suffer from catatonia, to force them to change the positions of their bodies.'
 The medication caused her muscles to contract violently, and she lost complete control over her body while remaining aware of what was going on.
 After a ten-minute break, she took a second medication 'given to schizophrenic patients with violent behavior disorders to calm them down.'
 The performance ended after five hours when the medication wore off.

 Rhythm 4, 1974

 Rhythm 4 was performed at the Galleria Diagramma in Milan.
-In this piece, Abramović kneeled alone and naked in a room with a high-power industrial fan.
+In this piece, Abramović knelt alone and naked in a room with a high-power industrial fan.
 She approached the fan slowly, attempting to breathe in as much air as possible to push the limits of her lungs.
 Soon after she lost consciousness.

 Abramović's previous experience in Rhythm 5, when the audience interfered in the performance, led to her devising specific plans so that her loss of consciousness would not interrupt the performance before it was complete.
 Before the beginning of her performance, Abramović asked the cameraman to focus only on her face, disregarding the fan.
 This was so the audience would be oblivious to her unconscious state, and therefore unlikely to interfere.
-Ironically, after several minutes of Abramović's unconsciousness, the cameraman refused to continue and sent for help.
+After several minutes of Abramović's unconsciousness, the cameraman refused to continue and sent for help.